pscally1005/pscally1005.github.io/_posts/recipes/fish/2023-09-24-tuna-salad.markdown

 - capers
 - walnuts
 - plain nonfat greek yogurt
 Description: Tuna salad, or tuna fish, is a simple throw together meal that can use pretty much anything in your fridge.
-Binded with Greek yogurt instead of mayo, this "salad" is much better for you, and is a great lunch.
+Binded with <a href="/misc/dairy#greek-yogurt">Greek yogurt</a> instead of mayo, this "salad" is much better for you, and is a great lunch.
 The recipe makes 2 servings as bowls, or 4 if made as a sandwich.
 For an avocado based tuna salad instead, check out my <a href="/recipes/avocado-tuna-salad">Avocado Tuna Salad</a>
 Instructions:
 - Drain the fish and add to a large bowl.
 Mash with a fork.
 For the fish, I use 2 5oz cans of solid white albacore tuna in water